-- Wait for the wood to dry out – I let ours sit for two weeks, and then stained it using an exterior grade stain.
-The swings attach to the hangers with carabiners so I just quickly removed them when I stained so they didn’t get messy.
+- Wait for the wood to dry out – I let ours sit for two weeks, and then stained it using an exterior grade stain like this one.
+I’ve used Cabot brand before and love it.
+The swings attach to the hangers with carabiners so I just quickly removed them when I stained them so they didn’t get messy.

 For our DIY Swing Set, we let the kids choose what they wanted.
 It works perfectly because more than one person can use the platform swing.